Counterfactual Influence in Markov Decision Processes: Introduction

-Procedurally, we build a counterfactual MDP that inherently satisfies influence constraints, through a polynomial-time algorithm that prunes the (non-constrained) counterfactual MDP removing all actions that lead \emph{in one step} into states that violate influence.
-Hence, our approach has also the benefit of reducing the MDP's size.
-We note that imposing such constraints over one step only may result in counterfactual MDPs that are close or equal to the observed path, which is not desirable when the path describes an unsafe evolution (e.g., a patient progresses to an unrecoverable condition).
+Procedurally, we build a counterfactual MDP that inherently satisfies influence constraints, through a polynomial-time algorithm that prunes the non-influenced transitions from the counterfactual MDP.
+We note that imposing this constraint may be too stringent, and results in counterfactual MDPs that are close or equal to the observed path.
 Therefore, we further extend the notion of influence to encompass multiple steps, so that influence constraints must hold at least once (as opposed to always) over paths of a given length.
 In this way, we can arbitrarily relax influence constraints, allowing for larger deviations from the observation, to favour optimality of the counterfactual policy.

-We validate our approach on a grid-world model and two clinical case studies: an epidemic model and a sepsis model.
-We evaluate how relaxing influence constraints impact the optimal policy derived for a counterfactual MDP.
-In particular, we find that our approach results in counterfactual paths that are optimal or near-optimal while remaining influenced by the observed path.
+We validate our approach on a Grid World model and two health-related case studies: an epidemic model and a sepsis model.
+We evaluate how relaxing the influence constraint impacts the derived optimal policy, and find that our approach results in counterfactual paths that are optimal or near-optimal while remaining influenced by the observed path.
 This results in more informative counterfactual explanations for improving a given policy, as these explanations are guaranteed to be tailored toward the given observation.